State Route 99 tunnel: Bored tunnel selection

 In January 2008, as debate on its replacement continued, Governor Gregoire announced that the State of Washington would take down the viaduct in 2012.
 On January 12, 2009, the state of Washington, King County, the city of Seattle, and the Port of Seattle revealed that they had agreed to replace the viaduct with a bored tunnel.
 On March 4, 2009, the state senate passed a bill endorsing the tunnel option.
 On May 12, 2009, Governor Gregoire signed Senate Bill 5768, authorizing $2.8 billion in state funds for a possible deep-bore tunnel.

 Disparate factions, ranging from some environmentalists to some industrialists, criticized the tunnel decision.
-A business owner argued that the restrictions on hazardous cargo through the tunnel would restrict movement of freight through downtown, though hazardous cargo is already prohibited from the Battery Street Tunnel and the viaduct at peak hours.
+A business owner argued that the restrictions on hazardous cargo through the tunnel would restrict movement of freight through downtown, though hazardous cargo had already been prohibited from the Battery Street Tunnel and the viaduct at peak hours.
 Similarly, another argued that surface traffic would increase, which would cause further problems to downtown freight transport.
 A chairman of a local Sierra Club chapter argued that the large investment in automobile transport did not take into account global warming concerns.